svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 The `FUNCTION` continuation pops off the function expression from the stack and then pushes 'arg` that represents the argument list and the `FUNCTION_APP` continuation to the stack.

-Then the context is set up so that the function expression is evalated into a function object (`closure`, extension, built in function).
+Then the context is set up so that the function expression is evaluated into a function object (`closure`, extension, built in function).

 ```